catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

         nwbfile=nwbfile, backend="hdf5"
     )

-From which a printout of the contents looks like:
+From which a printout of the contents:

 .. code-block:: python

     print(default_backend_configuration)

+returns:

 .. code-block:: bash